 No matter what you are going through today, with guidance and support, you can transform your life by cultivating a strong relationship to the Source within you—the key to transforming even the bad into something good.

 Sabrina Santa Clara is a Licensed Clinical Professional Counselor and Spiritual Counselor.
 She studied at Naropa University, where she earned a Master of Arts in Somatic Counseling Psychotherapy, with a dual emphasis in Body Psychotherapy & Dance/Movement Therapy.
 She also received a bachelor’s in sociology, with an emphasis in human sexuality and Spanish, from San Francisco State University.
 She is continuously pursuing opportunities to enhance her education and training.
 She’s a Certified Internal Family Systems Therapist (Advanced), a Registered Dance/Movement Therapist and Yoga Instructor.
-She in the process of writing a book entitled, Fundamentals of Psychotherapeutic Touch, and she will offer more psychotherapeutic touch trainings in the coming years.
+She is a specialist in Psychotherapeutic Touch, and trains other clinicians on the use of touch in therapy.
 You can read Sabrina’s publications here and listen to her on the Women in Depth podcast here.